 Frequently Asked Questions

-For the most up-to-date Program and Travel Information, see the 'KNOW BEFORE YOU GO' of the People to People program you are traveling on.
+For the most up-to-date Program and Travel Information, see the 'KNOW BEFORE YOU GO' of the People to People group program you are traveling on.

 Who and how do we pay for this trip?

 All funds must be paid to the Oceans for Youth Foundation who will then forward your monies to the appropriate companies for your Cuba Travel Program.
-By U.S. law as the license holder for the People-to-People program, all funds must be paid by the traveler directly to Oceans For Youth Foundation.
+By U.S. law as the license holder for the People-to-People group program, all funds must be paid by the traveler directly to Oceans For Youth Foundation.

 What travel documents will be provided by Oceans For Youth and required for travel to Cuba?